spykard/Classification-HMMs/README.md

 ## Running the Model

-The preprocessing as well as the model training are executed from a single .py script at a time.
+The preprocessing as well as the model training are executed by running a single .py script at a time.

 Important Framework Functions: